dominik117/IMDb_NLP_Insighter/README.md

 ## Important Notes

 - Web scraping might be against the terms of service of the website.
 Always ensure you have the right to scrape a website and that you respect the website's `robots.txt` file.
+- According to the [IMDB robots.txt](https://www.imdb.com/robots.txt) file, scraping the title directory, where the general movie information is located, is permitted.
 - This script might be subjected to IP bans if overused.
 Always use web scraping scripts responsibly and ethically.

 ## Disclaimer